 I reckon he would have gone "white as a sheet" if he had been "white washing" what was a "white elephant" and telling "white lies", him being a "white collar" worker!
 It must have been a "black day" for him practicing those "black arts"!

 I anticipate the New Zealand rugby union team might have to change their name in the future if we carry on like this?

 CLICK HERE FOR ROUND 4 ENGLISH PREMIERSHIP RUGBY.

 Tuesday 23rd September 1948 was a momentous day in Marton, New Zealand as Susanna Margherita Biddele was born and has now become a septuagenarian.
-We celebrated the event with Sunday Lunch at the White Spoon Restaurant in Cheltenham.
+We celebrated the event with Sunday Lunch at the White Spoon Restaurantin Cheltenham which sadly has now closed.

 Sue was wearing her "I'm fabulous and 70" badge and chose a bottle of Pouilly Fuisse to go with the meal which began with Crispy Courgette Flower, Sweetcorn, Smoked Yoghurt, Wild Rice, Pea & Soft Herbs.
 For mains she had Brill, Saffron Linguini & Sea Vegetables and I had Roast Kelmscott Pork Loin, Roasted Apple Puree, Crackling, Sage & Onion Yorkshire Pudding, Roast Potatoes & Seasonal Vegetables.
 Sue finished with Cherry, Dark Chocolate & Coffee Granita and I had Banana Mille-Feuille with Hazelnut Praline Ice Cream which was the only criticism as the puff pastry was not very puffed but we 'wos stuffed!